draeger-lab/SPECIMEN/README.md

 # SPECIMEN

 SPECIMEN is a collection of different workflows designed for the automated and standardised curation of genome-scale models.
-It is mainly based on the [refineGEMs toolbox](https://github.com/draeger-lab/refinegems/tree/dev-2), but also includes additional tools like [CarveMe](https://carveme.readthedocs.io/en/latest/).
+It is mainly based on the [refineGEMs toolbox](https://github.com/draeger-lab/refinegems/tree/main), but also includes additional tools like [CarveMe](https://carveme.readthedocs.io/en/latest/).

+> Note: <br>
-> Note: This tool is currently still under active developement, any feedback or ideas are welcome.
+  This tool is currently still under active developement, any feedback or ideas are welcome.
+Also, since its developemental, please note that bugs and error will probably occur.
+Please feel free to report them to the developers.

 Currently avaible workflow:

 - CMPB - CarveMe-ModelPolisher based:\\Starting from a CarveMe draft model, refine and extend it towards a high-quality stain-specific model

-    > Note: For a future update, optional direct integration of CarveMe into the pipeline is planned

 - HQTB - High-quality template based:\\This pipeline follows the modelling approach of using a high-quality template model as a basis for the reconstruction of a new model from a new genome (e.g. a different strain).

+> Note: Due to some major refactoring changes in refineGEMs this workflow might not run as expected.

 - PGAB: under construction